 #1- Join a pub crawl

 Prague at night is full of drunk people on bachelor parties.
 You can either be bothered by them or join them.
 We went for the second option, with a pub crawl in Prague’s old town.
-Don’t expect any great beers (at least not if your Belgian), but a fun start of your night out is guaranteed.
+Don’t expect any great beers (at least not if you’re Belgian), but a fun start of your night out is guaranteed.
 Afterwards, we danced off all the beers to golden oldies in James Dean club.

-#2- Cosy up in a brunch spot
+#2- Cosy up at a brunch spot

 On a rainy morning, there is nothing I’d rather do than have a big brunch.
 Truth be told, same goes for a sunny morning.
 There are many cosy brunch spots to escape the weather in Prague.
 My favorite was the hip Mistral Café, but Café Louvre also serves a brunch impeccable.